tonyhristov/Software-Engineering-at-SoftUni/README.md

 # JavaScript Advanced

 ```
-In JS Advanced you will gain in-depth knowledge in JavaScript as you study more sophisticated concepts like: IIFE, Clousure,
+In JS Advanced you will gain in-depth knowledge in JavaScript as you study more sophisticated concepts like: IIFE and
-Objects and Classes.
-Also in this course you will learn more about the DOM Tree and how to manipulate it(add elements and delete them),
+Clousure.
+Also in this course you will learn more about the DOM tree and how to manipulate it(add elements and delete them),
 how to unit test your code and more about the OOP(object oriented programming) part of programming with JS.
 ```